dataesr/affiliation-matcher/doc/matcher.md

    - Ministère de l’Enseignement Supérieur et de la Recherche
    - Ministeri d'Educació Superior i Recerca francès

+A **strategy** is a combination of one or multiple criterion.
 Thus, applying the strategy ['grid_city', 'grid_country', 'grid_name'], consists in returning all the elements of the registry $R$ for which there is, at the same time, a match on the name, on the city and on the country with respect to the query received in input $q$ and $C$.
 Using the same example, a single match is appropriate, giving the expected result:<br />